lit/lit-element/docs/_api/api-readme.md

 ```

 Custom Element base class that supports declaring observable properties, reflecting attributes to properties, and the core update lifecycle methods.

+If you want to build a custom element base class that includes these features but **not** lit-html
+templating, extend `UpdatingElement`.